What time is first shradh on 14 sept

 - The women of the house also prepare food for the Brahmin only after bathing, and only the best Brahmin should be invited and wash their feet.
 Now the worship of ancestors should be done by the Brahmin.

-- Offer cow's milk, curd, ghee and kheer in fire for ancestors.
-Before leaving the Brahmin food, take out the food items for the cow, dog, crow, deity and ant on the leaf.
+- Offer cow's milk, curd, ghee and kheer in the fire for ancestors.
+Before leaving the Brahmin food, take out the food items for the cow, dog, crow, deity, and ant on the leaf.

-- Resolve with Pitruarth by facing towards the south and taking Kush, sesame and water and provide food to one or three Brahmins.
-Offer the food to the Brahmin only after performing tarpan etc. and after the meal donate Dakshina and other items and get blessings by the Brahmin.
+- Resolve with Pitruarth by facing towards the south and taking Kush, sesame, and water and provide food to one or three Brahmins.
+Offer the food to the Brahmin only after performing tarpan etc. and after the meal donates Dakshina and other items and get blessings by the Brahmin.

-In Shraddha, sesame, rice, barley etc. are given more importance.
+In Shraddha, sesame, rice, barley, etc. are given more importance.
 Also, there is a mention in the Puranas that Shraddha has the right only to qualified Brahmins.
 Sesame and Kusha have the highest importance in Shraddha.
 In Shraddha, food should be offered to the fathers in the form of Pindi; known as Pind Daan.
-Shraddha also has the right to women including son, brother, grandson and great grandson.
+Shraddha also has the right to women including a son, brother, grandson and great-grandson.

 When the legendary donor Karna died in the epic Mahabharata war, his soul transcended to heaven, where he was offered gold and jewels as food.
 However, Karna needed real food to eat and asked Indra, the lord of heaven, the reason for serving gold as food.
 Indra told Karna that he had donated gold all his life, but had never donated food to his ancestors in Shraddha.
 Karna said that since he was unaware of his ancestors, he never donated anything in their memory.
 To make amends, Karna was permitted to return to earth for a 15–day period, so that he could perform Shraddha and donate food and water in their memory.
 This period is now known as Pitru Paksha.